 To enable preemption after making the configuration changes described above, restart Slurm if it is already running.
 Any change to the plugin settings in Slurm requires a full restart of the daemons.
 If you just change the partition PriorityTier or OverSubscribe setting, this can be updated with scontrol reconfig.

-If a job request restricts Slurm's ability to run jobs from multiple users or accounts on a node by using the "--exclusive=user" or "--exclusive=mcs" job options, that may prevent preemption of jobs to start higher priority jobs.
+If a job request restricts Slurm's ability to run jobs from multiple users or accounts on a node by using the "--exclusive=user" or "--exclusive=mcs" job options, that may prevent preemption of jobs to start jobs with preempting privileges.
 If preemption is used, it is generally advisable to disable the "--exclusive=user" and "--exclusive=mcs" job options by using a job_submit plugin (set the value of "shared" to "NO_VAL16").

-The select plugin will identify resources where a pending job can begin execution.
-When PreemptMode is configured to CANCEL, CHECKPOINT, SUSPEND or REQUEUE, the select plugin will also preempt running jobs as needed to initiate the pending job.
-When PreemptMode=SUSPEND,GANG the select plugin will initiate the pending job and rely upon the gang scheduling logic to perform job suspend and resume as described below.
+The SelectType plugin will identify resources where a pending job can begin execution.
+When PreemptMode is configured to CANCEL, SUSPEND or REQUEUE, the select plugin will also preempt running jobs as needed to initiate the pending job.
+When PreemptMode=SUSPEND,GANG the select plugin will initiate the pending job and rely upon the gang scheduling logic to perform job suspend and resume, as described below.

 The select plugin is passed an ordered list of preemptable jobs to consider for each pending job which is a candidate to start.
 This list is sorted by either: